Sign in with Beezifi

 • Use HTTPS for all redirect URIs in production.

-• Validate the ID token: issuer (iss), audience (aud), expiration (exp), and nonce.
+• Validate ID token claims: issuer (iss), audience (aud), expiration (exp), and nonce.

 • Reject replayed or already-used authorization codes.